Dominica’s Hurricane Season

 Dominica’s Hurricane Season spans from June 1 to November 30, aligning with the Atlantic hurricane season.
 During this time, the island is susceptible to tropical storms and hurricanes, which bring heavy rainfall, strong winds, and significant disruption.

 Several weather phenomena characterise the hurricane season, including tropical depressions, tropical storms, and hurricanes.
-These systems develop over the warm waters of the Atlantic Ocean and can intensify as they approach the Caribbean.
+These systems develop over the warm waters of the Atlantic Ocean and can intensify as they approach the Caribbean and then pass Dominica into the warmer Caribbean Sea.
 Like many other islands in the region, Dominica must remain vigilant and prepared for potential impacts during this period.

 Historical Impact